Image

 • Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Joplin, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.

-Charged with manslaughter in Joplin, MO?
-When you choose Combs Waterkotte a manslaughter defense attorney in the Joplin, MO area, you aren’t simply selecting a leading manslaughter defense lawyer in and around Joplin, MO – you are securing your rights, your freedom, and your future.
-Along with esteemed manslaughter defense lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Joplin, MO:
+Arrested for manslaughter in Joplin, MO?
+When you choose Combs Waterkotte Joplin, MO a manslaughter defense lawyer, you’re not simply selecting a leading manslaughter defense attorney in Joplin, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+Along with esteemed manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Joplin and beyond:

-Why Choose Combs Waterkotte for Your Joplin, MO Manslaughter Defense?
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Joplin, MO

 There’s no such thing as a “standard” manslaughter case in Joplin, MO, and we don’t treat it that way.
 We dig into the details, using our full range of resources to break down exactly what happened, what the evidence really shows, and where the prosecution is vulnerable.
 Whether it’s intent, recklessness, or causation, we build a defense designed specifically for your situation.